 I honed these tips over more than a year of regular structured daily practicing and I hope they will give you the same benefits they gave me.
 Here they are:

-Top 11 Guitar Practice Tips, Enjoy:
+The Top 11 Guitar Practice Tips, Enjoy:

-1 – Only Practice Songs And Exercises That You LOVE!
+1 – Only Practice Songs and Exercises That You LOVE!

 Remember that your practice time should be fun if you want this habit to last for a long time, so make sure to only practice songs that you love and only do exercises you enjoy.
 If it’s boring – switch things around!
-Don’t bother yourself with things you do not enjoy to the fullest, life are just too short for that.
+Don’t bother yourself with things you do not enjoy to the fullest, life is just too short for that.
 Especially when it comes to your guitar time – it should be all about the fun.

 This is by far the one tip that got my practice sessions way more fun and also way more productive!